Noel Gallagher: Early life

-As teenagers, the Gallagher brothers maintained limited contact with their father and secured jobs in construction.
-However, the relationship between father and sons continued to be tempestuous; Gallagher said, "Because we were always arguing, we'd still be working at nine o'clock every night."
+As teenagers, the Gallagher brothers maintained limited contact with their father and secured jobs in construction, but the relationship between father and sons continued to be tempestuous; Gallagher said, "Because we were always arguing, we'd still be working at nine o'clock every night."
 Having left his father's building company, he took a job at another building firm sub-contracted to British Gas.
 He sustained an injury when a heavy cap from a steel gas pipe landed on his right foot.
 Following a period of recuperation, he was offered a less physically demanding role in the company's storehouse, freeing up time for him to practise the guitar and write songs.
-He claimed to have written at least three of the songs on Definitely Maybe in this storehouse, including "Live Forever".
+He said he had written at least three of the songs on Definitely Maybe in this storehouse, including "Live Forever".
 He later called the storehouse "The Hit Hut" and claimed the walls were painted gold.
 Much of the late 1980s found Gallagher unemployed and living in a bedsit, occupying his time by using recreational drugs, writing songs, and playing the guitar.
-He is left-handed, but plays right-handed.

 In May 1988, Gallagher met guitarist Graham Lambert of Inspiral Carpets during a Stone Roses show.
 The two became acquainted and Gallagher became a regular at Inspiral Carpets shows.
 When he heard singer Steve Holt was leaving the band, he auditioned to be the new vocalist.
 He was unsuccessful, but became part of the band's road crew for the next two years.
 He struck up a friendship with monitor engineer Mark Coyle over their love of the Beatles, and the pair spent soundchecks dissecting the group's songs.

+Around the time of his work with the Inspiral Carpets, Gallagher—who had already begun writing his own songs—answered an advert in a local newspaper asking for a collaborator and to record some demos.
+These recordings (featuring tracks such as "Baj", "What's It Got to Do with You?" and "Womb to Tomb") were Gallagher's first steps into recording his own music.